Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ```

 - More advanced way is using CI/CD.
 Continuous Integration / Continuous Deployment is setting when pushes to main of local repository automatically updates running application.
 It require several step:
     - Use Cloud Repositories.
 [You can make a Cloud Repositories that mirrors GitHub repository.](https://cloud.google.com/source-repositories/docs/mirroring-a-github-repository).
-Mirroring mean any changes to GitHub will automatically
+Mirroring mean any changes to GitHub will automatically appear in Google Cloud Source Repository,
     - [Deploy an app from Cloud Source Repositories to App Engine](https://cloud.google.com/source-repositories/docs/deploy-app-engine)
     - [Automate App Engine deployments with Cloud Build](https://cloud.google.com/source-repositories/docs/automate-app-engine-deployments-cloud-build)
     - more info could be seen on the original documentation [here](https://cloud.google.com/source-repositories/docs/quickstarts) and [here](https://cloud.google.com/source-repositories/docs/integration-overview), or other sources.